clojuredocs/guides/articles/language/core_overview.md

 ;; ⇒ ([1 4] [1 5] [1 6] [2 4] [2 5] [2 6] [3 4] [3 5] [3 6])
 ```

-:when only evaluates the body when a true value is returned by the expression provided
+`:when` only evaluates the body when a truthy value is returned by the expression provided:

 ``` clojure
 (for [x [1 2 3] y [4 5 6]